M1chaCH/deployment-controller/README.md

 - [x] logging, that makes performance and quality reviews easy (kibana)
 - [ ] send informative mails to the admin and the users
 - [x] (close to) completely stateless backend
+- [ ] oAuth solution to enable central user management accross all projects

 ## tech stack
 - nginx